-Hence, there is a need to form an eclectic planning committee for this (follow-on) “Flood Risk Workshop” (see Section 1.5).
-This workshop would in a first instance bring together various PIs and lead people from NASA’s flood expert “pool” to discuss and formalize the points outlined in Section 1.2.
-The program committee will also need to discuss how to form new partnerships between the public and private sectors, so that the best efforts and best solutions to this global challenge can be made – possibly including Planet, NASA, USACE, the World Bank, Red Cross and various private sector companies and public stakeholders.
-However, here again, as already clearly identified during the 2016 Flood Response Workshop, scalability of a single country or regional paradigms will be a significant challenge to address.
+To have attend the best qualified people, there is a need to form an eclectic planning committee for this (follow-on) meeting “Flood Risk Workshop” (see Section 1.5).
+This workshop would in first instance bring together various PIs and lead experts from NASA’s flood projects to discuss and formalize the points outlined in Section 1.2.
+The program committee will discuss how to form new partnerships between the public and private sectors, so that the best efforts and solutions to this global challenge can be made – possibly including Planet, NASA, USACE, the World Bank, Red Cross and various private sector companies and public stakeholders.
+However, as identified during the 2016 Flood Response Workshop, scalability of a single country or regional paradigms will be a significant challenge to address as well.

-The planned “Flood Risk Workshop” should not be a science meeting nor a research review; rather it should be a pro-active discussion on how to proceed to build a coordinated global effort to create better flood exposure and vulnerability maps with the overall aim to significantly decrease local impacts of flood disasters worldwide.
+The planned “Flood Risk Workshop” will not be a typical science meeting nor a research review; rather it will be a pro-active discussion, generating actionable output on how to proceed to build a coordinated global effort to create better flood exposure and vulnerability maps with the overall aim to reduce local impacts of flood disasters worldwide.

 Workshop Theme and Relevance to ASP Goals and Objectives

-The proposed workshop contributes directly to the NASA Applied Sciences (AS Disasters) Program, serving various tasks of society.
-The NASA Applied Sciences Program partners with many public and private organizations, facilitating data flow from NASA's environmental satellites and data-based scientific findings to decision-making activities and services, helping to protect the environment, improve the quality of life, and strengthen the economy.
+The proposed workshop contributes directly to the NASA Applied Sciences (AS Disasters) Program, which has various tasks towards society.
+The NASA Applied Sciences Program partners with many public and private organizations, facilitate data flow from NASA's environmental satellites and data-based scientific findings to decision-making activities and services, helping to protect the environment, improve the quality of life, and strengthen the economy.
 The workshop addresses exactly that.

 NASA’s “toolbox” currently comprises but is not limited to SAR, MODIS/VIIRS, Landsat, and other mapping products which have all shown great value for both strategic planning and tactical response and damage or exposure assessment.
 NASA and their relevant Disaster Response Coordinators, as well as their flood product producers understand that future research and product development activities will require an integrated solution for better flood risk management.

 In this context, the theme and goal of this workshop is to look at coordinating efforts for mapping global flood risk, including vulnerability and exposure.
-Such efforts and NASA should not be looking at supporting single basin or regional capabilities that are not immediately globally extensible.
+Such efforts should not be looking at supporting single basin or regional capabilities that are not immediately globally extensible.
 R&A and SERVIR do that in a number of ways, so a global effort should leverage those capabilities if and when they may be needed.
-It [a global effort] would also need to leverage and support ongoing international initiatives and programs such as Copernicus for instance, which has shown to be of great value in many cases.
-Also, with the advent of new technologies, including small and mini satellites as well as UAVs and the use of social media streams (e.g. Twitter) and citizen science, the workshop will also include important actors in those arenas (e.g. Planet).
+It [a global effort] would also need to leverage and support ongoing international initiatives and programs such as Copernicus for instance, which has proven to be of great value.
+Also, with the advent of new technologies, including small and mini satellites (cube satellites) as well as Unmanned Aerial Vehicles (UAVs; like drones) and the use of social media streams (e.g. Twitter) and citizen science, the workshop will also include important actors in those arenas (e.g. Planet).

-In this context, the proposed workshop will be addressing the following points as a primary objective in order to start formalizing requirements for producing detailed global maps of flood risk:
+In this context, the proposed workshop will address the following points as a primary objective in order to start formalizing requirements for producing detailed global maps of flood risk:

 Develop requirements (and possibly standards) for Earth Observation (EO)- and auxiliary data-based flood risk assessment at the global level.